 Your brand is your reputation.
 How you are perceived online is just as important (if not more important) than how you are perceived offline.

-Here are a few personal branding tips to take into 2017:
+Here are a few personal branding tips:

 - Your brand is your story: I find it interesting that many people don’t share what they do for a living on their social networks.
 Most use it for their passions, gossip and jokes.
 Which is all great and all but shouldn’t you be using your networks to share a little bit more about yourself?
 If you are self-employed or are seeking a promotion at work, start thinking of yourself as a brand.
 No matter what you do for a living more and more what we share on social media reflects on us.
 Employers look at your social networks before they choose to hire you.
 Remove any tagged photos of you in any comprimising positions or just make sure those types of pictures are private.